-1. Observe the HI (neutral hydrogen) to the edge of the universe, reconstruct the picture of the early universe.
+1. Detect neutral hydrogen to the edge of the universe, reconstruct the images of the early universe;

-4. Perform high resolution radio survey.
-Detect weak space signals.
+4. Perform high resolution radio spectral survey.
+Detect weak space signals;

 5. Participate in the search for extraterrestrial intelligence.